 What is insulin resistance?

 Insulin resistance is a condition linked to prediabetes and type 2 diabetes.
-Insulin resistance means your body is unable to respond to the amount of the hormone insulin it is producing.
+It means your body is unable to respond to the amount of the hormone insulin it is producing.
 Insulin is made by your pancreas, one of your body’s organs.
 It helps protect your body from getting too much sugar (glucose).
 Glucose gives you energy.
 However, too much sugar is harmful to your health.

 Symptoms